CATARACT SURGERY AND SPECIALTY LENS IMPLANTS

 If a monofocal IOL is placed with cataract surgery, Medicare and most private insurance companies cover the costs (with the exception of deductibles and co-pays).

-If an advanced technology IOL (AcrySof ReSTOR IQ, ReZoom, Crystalens, and AcrySof Toric) is placed with cataract surgery, the cost of cataract surgery and anesthesia generally is covered.
-But, the extra cost for the advanced technology IOL and the services provided with it is not included.
+If an Advanced Technology IOL (AcrySof ReSTOR IQ, Tecnis Symfony, or AcrySof Toric) is placed with cataract surgery, the cost of cataract surgery and anesthesia generally is covered, but not the extra cost for the Advanced Technology IOL and the services provided with it.
 You are responsible for the added costs, which vary depending on the type of IOL you choose.
 Prior to your final decision regarding your IOL choice, our surgical counselor will clearly review with you your estimated costs and payment options.

 To learn more, click on the following links: